saivarun97/Lambton-College/Semester 3/info.md

-* AML 3406 AI and ML Capstone Project
+* AI and ML Capstone Project
+   - No Spoiler Web Extension

-* AML 3304 Software Tools and Emerging Technologies for AI and ML
+* Software Tools and Emerging Technologies for AI and ML
+   - Overleaf and ML OPS websites

-* AML 3204 Social Media Analytics
+* Social Media Analytics
+   - You Tube Data Analysis
+   - Movie recommendation System using Twitter Tweets and sentimental anlysis

-* AML 3104 Neural Networks and Deep Learning
+* Neural Networks and Deep Learning
+   - Covid-19 Detection using X-Rays (Flask APP)
+   - Emotion Analysis from Images (Single and multi class)